keiaa-75/recordkeep/README.md

 http://localhost:8080
 ```

-You will be greeted by the dashboard.
+You will be greeted by the home.
 From there, you can navigate to the other pages to manage students or scan QR codes.

 ## License